In B.C., public utilities are regulated by BC Utilities Commission (BCUC) under the Utilities Commission Act.

 - Municipalities or regional districts operating or providing services within their own boundaries;

-- Producers who do not resell the service or commodity beyond themselves, their employees or tenants;
+- Persons who do not resell the service or commodity beyond themselves, their employees or tenants, if the service or commodity is not resold to or used by others;

 - Entities within the petroleum industry or in the wellhead production of oil, natural gas or other natural petroleum substances; and